The London League Cup is an additional Single Elimination Tournament that runs alongside the London League throughout the calendar year.

 First prize £140, second prize £60

-This is a seven round tournament that will take 12 months to complete.
+This is a eight round tournament that will take 12 months to complete.
 That is approximately one round every 2 months.
 Early rounds are 17 points.
 This increases to 25 points by the time you get to the final.

 Matches are arranged in much the same way as league matches, by the players themselves.
 If you fail to get your match played and reported by the STRICT round deadlines, both players in that tie miss out and your next opponent gets a bye.
 No ifs, no buts, no sob stories.
 Match forfeits will not be awarded unless a player specifically tells me that they wish to take no further part in the League Cup Tournament.